 Growing and caring for starfish sansevieria is just like caring for the common snake plant above.
 Also easy to care for, it prefers bright light but will tolerate lower levels.
 Plant starfish in regular succulent potting mix.
 Generally a houseplant, starfish sansevieria is hardy to USDA zones 10b to 11.

 Water starfish sansevieria only when it is completely dry.
 As a succulent, it collects water in its leaves so overwatering may cause the plant to rot.

-Place starfish sansevieria in a room with an average home temperature and protect it from drafts or cooler temps below 50 F. (10 C.).
+Place starfish sansevieria in a room with an average home temperature and protect it from drafts or cooler temps below 50 degrees F. (10 C.).
 Feed the plant once every three weeks with a general all-purpose houseplant food diluted by half.